UBC-MDS/introduction-machine-learning/chapters/en/slides/module4/module4_09.md

 Note:

-Let’s look at our pokemon data which will have 7 dimensions.
+Let’s find the nearest neighbours in our Pokémon dataset.

 ---